Nexi-AI/Nexi-AI-Framework/CODE_OF_CONDUCT.md

 ## Unacceptable Behavior

-The following behaviors are considered unacceptable and will not be tolerated within the Tribe community:
+The following behaviors are considered unacceptable and will not be tolerated within the Nexi community:

 1. Harassment: Any form of harassment, including but not limited to offensive comments, slurs, intimidation, or unwelcome advances, is strictly prohibited.